adrmisty/parallel-speech-data/README.md

 To build upon this proof of concept, future efforts could include:

-- Scaling the Dataset: Process the full 2009-2020 Vox Populi dataset to transcribe and align all 2470+ identified pairs.
+- Scaling the dataset: Process the full 2009-2020 Vox Populi dataset to transcribe and align all 2470+ identified pairs.

-- Upgrading Alignment: Move from HunAlign to more robust neural alignment systems like SeamlessAlign or SONAR-based embeddings.
+- Upgrading alignment: Move from HunAlign to more robust neural alignment systems like SeamlessAlign or SONAR-based embeddings.

-- Releasing the Corpus: Publish the final, cleaned parallel corpus on a platform like HuggingFace or LINDAT to benefit the research community.
+- Releasing the corpus: Publish the final, cleaned parallel corpus on a platform like HuggingFace or LINDAT to benefit the research community.

 ---